jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (2) To avoid doubt, subclause (1) applies to proceedings to which subpart 3 of Part 3 of this Act applies that commence on or after the commencement date, but that relate to a decision that occurred before, on, or after that date.
 (3) Proceedings to which subpart 3 of Part 3 of this Act applies that are commenced before the commencement date, and not finally determined before the commencement date (including any rehearing, retrial, or appeal), continue as if the amendments made to this Act by the 2022 Act had not been enacted.

+### Part 9 — Provisions relating to Overseas Investment (National Interest Test and Other Matters) Amendment Act 2025

+### 57 Interpretation in this Part
+(1) In this Part, unless the context otherwise requires,—
+  - **commencement** means the date on which the Overseas Investment (National Interest Test and Other Matters) Amendment Act 2025 comes into force
+  - **new Act** means this Act as it reads immediately after commencement
+  - **old Act** means this Act as it read immediately before commencement.
+(2) Part 1 of this schedule applies when determining whether a transaction is entered into before commencement or on or after commencement (see clause 1(4) and (5)).

+### 58 Existing transactions and applications, etc
+(1) This clause applies for the purposes of applying a provision of this Act that relates to— (a) determining who are overseas persons, what are overseas investments in sensitive assets, sensitive land, and other matters in Part 1 of this Act; and
+  (b) determining when consent is required and the criteria for consent under subpart 1 of Part 2 of this Act; and (c) the making of applications for consent and for granting consent under subpart 2 of Part 2 of this Act; and (d) granting exemptions under section 61D of this Act.
+(2) An exemption granted retrospectively cannot apply to a period before commencement.
+(3) The old Act continues to apply to applications received by the regulator, and consents granted, before commencement (regardless of when the transaction is or was entered into or whether it has been given effect to) and any other matters that relate to events or circumstances before commencement.
+(4) In other cases, the new Act applies (including to transactions entered into but not given effect to).

 ## Schedule 1 — Sensitive land

 | Row | Land is sensitive if it is or includes this type of land | … and that type exceeds this area threshold (if any) |